Michel Deguy

 Michel Deguy (23 May 1930 – 16 February 2022) was a French poet and translator.

 Biography

-Deguy was born in Paris on 23 May 1930.
+Deguy was born in Paris on 23 May 1930 into a family of industrialists.
 He taught French literature at the Universite de Paris VIII (Saint-Denis) for many years.
 He also served as director of the French literary journal Po&sie, and as editor of Les Temps Modernes, the literary journal founded by Jean-Paul Sartre.
 As a translator, he translated Heidegger, Gongora, Sappho, Dante, and many others.

 He won the following prizes for his work: the Prix Mallarme, the Grand prix national de la poésie, the Prix Max Jacob, the Grand Prix de Poésie de l'Académie Française, the Prix Fénéon, and the Prix Joseph-Kessel.

 Deguy died in Paris on 16 February 2022, at the age of 91.
 The actress Marie-Armelle Deguy is his daughter.